New doco will change the way you think about retirement

-The Australian premiere, organised by Australian emerging FIRE fintech Pearler, featured conversations with four Australian FIRE and money bloggers (Dave from Strong Money Australia, Pat from Life Long Shuffle, Miss Balance from All About Balance and me, Serina from The Joyful Frugalista).
+The Australian premiere in August, organised by Australian emerging FIRE fintech Pearler, featured conversations with four Australian FIRE and money bloggers (Dave from Strong Money Australia, Pat from Life Long Shuffle, Miss Balance from All About Balance and me, Serina from The Joyful Frugalista).
 A special guest is director Travis Shakespeare.

 Shakespeare is not just fascinated by the FIRE movement - he is part of it.
 While still a Hollywood executive by day, he travelled to Ecuador in 2015 to join a large financial independence gathering referred to as Chautauqua.

 This is the annual mecca for FIRE devotees.
 There, Shakespeare met and became friends with Adeney and other influencers in the movement, which inspired him to choose a frugal path.

 All is not well in Australia's work culture.
 One in four Australians suffers anxiety (much of it work-related).
 Australians on average take an hour to commute to work and then work six hours of unpaid overtime a week.

 Yet Australians are trapped beneath a burden of record-high levels of consumer debt.
 We need to have conversations about why we work, how long we plan to work, the health and wellbeing effects of stress and long hours, and the social and environmental impact of our spending.